With a length of 1,375 km, the Fraser is the longest river within British Columbia and the longest of the Canadian Heritage Rivers.

-Outdoors enthusiasts love its exhilarating whitewater rafting and outstanding fishing.have a wide choice of recreational opportunities on and along the Fraser River – from the serene to the exhilarating.
+Outdoors enthusiasts love its whitewater rafting and outstanding fishing.
+These individuals have a wide choice of recreational opportunities on and along the Fraser River – from the serene to the exhilarating.
 People enjoy whitewater rafting, canoeing, kayaking, power boating, fishing, walking, cycling and camping.
-A number of parks can be found along the river, providing ideal spots for picnicking, watching bird and wildlife, and photographing beautiful and varied landscapes.
+A number of parks can be found along the river, providing ideal spots for picnicking, watching birds and wildlife, and photographing beautiful and varied landscapes.

 The Fraser River Discovery Centre, in New Westminster, plays a key role in presenting the river’s contribution to the life, history, and future of British Columbia and its people.

 There is no single management authority for the Fraser River.
 Different governments and authorities have responsibilities for activities that impact the Fraser River and the surrounding watershed – including transportation, flood infrastructure and mitigation, fish and fisheries, habitat protection, port activities, agriculture, waste management and pollutants, land use and zoning.